Kentucky governor announces ramp-up of coronavirus testing

 Also in Lexington, another new testing site will open Friday and run seven days a week in partnership with Walgreens, the governor said.

-Drive-thru testing in an ongoing partnership with Kroger is underway this week in Madisonville, Paducah, Somerset and Pikeville.
+Drive-thru testing in the ongoing partnership with Kroger is underway this week in Madisonville, Paducah, Somerset and Pikeville.

-Meanwhile, Beshear announced that an initial phase of resuming hospital services currently halted because of the virus will start next week.
-Beshear halted elective medical services to ensure hospitals have enough capacity and personal protective equipment to deal with the virus.
+Meanwhile, Beshear announced that an initial phase of resuming health care services currently halted because of the virus will start next week.
+The initial easing of restrictions will allow for resumption of such services as diagnostic and radiology testing, he said.
+The governor halted elective medical procedures to ensure hospitals have enough capacity and personal protective equipment to deal with the virus.

+Beshear said his administration is close to reaching an agreement on guidelines for the gradual reopening of many hospital and health care services.

 “We know that it’s incredibly important, that it’s hit the bottom line of our health care institutions,” the governor said.